RobbieT17/Ultimate-Tic-Tac-Toe/README.md

 All the front-end coding is done.
 You can save games and come back to them later (this won't be a permenant featurea).
 All that is left is the multiplayer feature.

 ## How to Run
-If you're using VSCode, add the live server extension then open.
+If you're using VSCode, add the live server extension.
 Right click on `index.html` then select "Open with Liver Server".